Illustration: Katarina Lernmark

 In the international arena, she has worked with UNHCR representing Sweden at the 2012 One Young World, the world’s largest forum for young leaders.
 Holding a BA in Political Science from Linköping University, Suad Ali is also a new columnist for Sweden’s largest leadership magazine, Chef (see video above, in Swedish).

 Since this picture was taken, Crown Princess Victoria has given birth to her second child, Prince Oscar.
-To her right is Prince Daniel, her husband.
+Walking beside her is Prince Daniel, her husband.

 Photo: Jonas Ekströmer/TT